englekk/handbook-docs/Fuse/01 - Getting Started.md

 - `ProjectName.unoproj` - This is the project file, and basically keeps track of which files compose the project, which packages it depends on and also other handy values like your API keys.
 - `MainView.ux` - This is the main starting point for your app, mainly because it contains the `App`-tag.
 Under normal circumstances you will delete most of the contents of this file, but feel free to examine the default application and see what is needed to make a bare bones surface with some controls.

-Note: JavaScript do not need to be referenced from the `unoproj`-file as JavaScript files are referenced directly from UX markup.
+Note: JavaScript files do not need to be referenced from the `unoproj`-file as JavaScript files are referenced directly from UX markup.

 > ### $(Project file structure)